DorraBenLetayfa/rancher-installation-on-rke2/README.md

 from the old Cluster A volume.

-# 17- Start the application on Cluster A
+# 17- Start the application on Cluster A and activate volume on cluster A
 Once the PVC is:

 Bound